December 2 – December 6, 2019

 “Come try our challenging Street Survival Course!”

 Affordable lodging is available at Oak Tree Lodge and Five Oak Convention Center in Sevierville.
 The motel is located at 1620 Parkway and dogs are welcome to stay in the rooms.
-Rooms are available at a rate of $60.00.
-If you have a tax exempt status you must bring the completed tax exempt form with you for the motel.
-You must mention the seminar when making reservations to
+Rooms are available at a rate of $66.00.
+If you have a tax exempt status you must bring the completed Tennessee tax exempt form with you for the motel.
+You must mention the seminar when making reservations to obtain the special room rate.

 Fax: (865) 453-6680